MagiQuest: Related games

 In early 2016, the Anaheim lodge opened with a beta version of the new "MagiQuest Chronicles" which included a new version of Guardians of the Realm Portals, where all of the computer graphics (both at encounters and quest stations) are rendered in real time, as well as Journey to Save the Light (formerly ShadowQuest), and Rise of the Totem Masters, a toys-to-life game where the player levels up a totem figure by battling dark creatures.
 After the creation of MagiQuest Chronicles the original version and platform of the old game was dubbed as "Legacy MagiQuest" and Chronicles has also been given the fan name of "MagiQuest 2.0".
 It has since been expanded to all new Great Wolf Lodges that have opened in the past few years and the Williamsburg, Virginia location was also converted from the original game to MagiQuest Chronicles.
 The MagiQuest fan community has been quite critical of Chronicles as its quite different from the original gameplay and spirit of legacy.

-In Summer 2021, another new version of the game debuted, officially branded as just MagiQuest, it is known internally as 'MagiQuest+' to differentiate it from the Legacy and MagiQuest Chronicles games.
+In Summer 2021, another new version of the game debuted, officially branded as just MagiQuest, it is known internally as 'MagiQuest+' or MagiQuest Evergreen to differentiate it from the Legacy, ShadowQuest and MagiQuest Chronicles games.
 Like Chronicles, it is far removed from the original experience provided by the game prior to the Great Wolf takeover.

+In 2025, a mobile game titled MagiQuest was released on the Google Play Store.
+This game is entirely unrelated to the live action role-playing attraction MagiQuest.
+It was developed by ShumForge Studio in 2024.
+Despite sharing the same title, the two products are not connected.
+In this game, Players explore the land of Klarstood, complete quests, and compete on a global leaderboard.